-Toss the shrimp in the marinade until they’re all good and coated.
+Next, toss the shrimp in the marinade until they’re all good and coated.

 Cover ’em up and throw ’em in the fridge to marinate for 1-3 hours.
 I wouldn’t marinate them any longer than 3 hours because the acid in the lemon zest will actually start to ‘cook’ the shrimp and the texture will be off.

-Once they’re good and marinated, toss on some* shredded Parmesan.
+Then, once they’re good and marinated, toss on some* shredded Parmesan.

-Roast at 400 for about 8 minutes, or until they’re pink and cooked through.
+Then, roast at 400 for about 8 minutes, or until they’re pink and cooked through.

-Garnish with some chopped parsley, and you’re on your way to makin’ your shrimpy people happy.
+Finally, garnish with some chopped parsley, and you’re on your way to makin’ your shrimpy people happy.